rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    one single IANA-maintained module that covers all sub-registries if maintaining that single module is manageable (e.g., very few values are present or expected to be present for each sub-registry).
-An example of such a module is documented in Section 5.2 of {{?RFC9132}}.
+An example of such a module is documented in {{Section 5.2 of ?RFC9132}}.

    An IANA-maintained module may use identities (e.g., {{?RFC8675}}) or enumerations (e.g., {{?RFC9108}}).
 The decision about which type to use